gitlabhq/omnibus-gitlab/doc/development/allure-test-report.md

 ### Trigger:ce/ee-package job

-These jobs can be triggered manually once the `generate-facts` job is completed.
+These jobs can be triggered manually after the `generate-facts` job is completed.
 On triggering these jobs, a child pipeline is created.

 The child pipeline, called `TRIGGERED_CE/EE_PIPELINE` is generated in the Omnibus-GitLab repository